MacawNL/Macaw.AbstractMigrator/Readme.md

 However, because Macaw AbstractMigrator does not know your database you need to supply a few more things:

 ## AutomaticMigration repository
-You supply an implementation of IAutomaticMigrationRepository&lt;TDatabase&lt;.
+You supply an implementation of IAutomaticMigrationRepository&lt;TDatabase&gt;.
 This repository is used to store the upgrade history and current state of your schemas.

 ## A MigrationTask for your AutomaticMigration repository